CreLox/CyanobacteriaBloom/readme.md

 8. Use `\frenchspacing`.
 That has been the commonly accepted norm in regular writing.

 # Resources
 1. [A UMich thesis LaTeX template (1988-current) hosted on Overleaf](https://www.overleaf.com/latex/templates/university-of-michigan-dissertation-template-unofficial/tpnjzndnrzmf).
 Contact its.software@umich.edu to acquire an Overleaf Professional License.
+Note that as the author of an Elsevier article, you retain the right to include it in a thesis or dissertation, provided it is not published commercially.
+Permission is not required, but please ensure that you reference the journal as the original source.

 2. [Zotero with Better BibTeX](https://www.zotero.org/).